MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## How access teams work with the Operator and Author user roles

-You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit Guides as an operator or use them as an author.
-When you assign an **Operator** or **Author** role, that role automatically grants the user access to all Guides in the instance.
-To limit access to specific Guides or Guide content (3D models, images, or videos), you can use the **Restricted Operator** and **Restricted Author** roles.
-Users who are assigned one of these roles do not have access to any Guide created in the environment.
+You can assign an Operator or Author role to a user to specify whether that user can create and edit guides as an author or use them as an operator.
+When you assign an Operator or Author role, that role automatically grants the user access to all guides in the environment.
+To limit access to specific guides or guide content (3D models, images, or videos), you can use the Restricted Operator and Restricted Author roles.
+A user who is assigned one of these roles does not have access to any guide created in the environment.
+The user has access only to:

-Users with the roles of **Restricted Operator** and **Restricted Author** will only have access to:

-- Guides that the user created (unless access was explicitly removed)
+- Guides that the user creates (unless access is explicitly removed)

-- Guides that were explicitly shared with them or shared with an owner team they are a member of.
+- Guides that were explicitly shared with the user or shared with an owner team they are a member of.

 - Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.

->[!IMPORTANT]
+> [!IMPORTANT]
->If you have already restricted access to guides or guides content by creating your own security role with reduced privileges, you’ll need to remove that security role and replace it with one of the built-in security roles as described in this article.
+> If you have already restricted access to guides or guides content by creating your own security role with reduced privileges, you’ll need to remove that security role and replace it with one of the built-in security roles as described in this article.

 ## Assign the restricted security role